shaynemeyer/ai-resume-builder/README.md

 ## Issues

 - Better state management
-- Loading stuck when now resumes for user.

 - Fix data refresh issue after creating or updating an experience.
 - Fix data refresh issue after creating or updating an education.
 - Fix data refresh issue after creating or updating an skill.
 - Add way to go back to dashboard when done.
-"Resume Complete
+"Resume Complete"